 After your course has finally ended, your permit will end too.
 You will have to leave the Netherlands unless you wish to apply to stay for another purpose, for example, if you find a job.
-You can find a list of different residence permits here.

 After your course finishes: Graduates’ orientation year permit